How to Get a Hardship License in Florida

 What happens if the out of state license holder has a DUI Conviction?

-If a Florida driver’s license has been issued, the conviction should be transfer back through NDR so that no revocation occurs.
+If a Florida driver’s license has been issued, the conviction should be transferred back through NDR so that no revocation occurs.

 School Requirements for Hardship Reinstatement